-In December, I decided to visit the recently opened InterContinental Phu Quoc Long Beach Resort in Vietnam for my year-end holidays.
+In December, we decided to visit the InterContinental Phu Quoc Long Beach Resort in Vietnam.
 The resort, located on in the up and coming resort island of Phu Quoc, is about 15 minutes from the international airport.

-After checking in, I was escorted to my room which was located on the left vertical side of the hotel.
-My room, a Resort Classic room with the pool view, was larger than usual hotel rooms at 49 sqm.
+After checking in, We were escorted to our room which was located on the left vertical side of the hotel.
+Our room, a Resort Classic room with the pool view, was larger than usual hotel rooms at 49 sqm.
 The room was nicely decorated with a soft palette and incorporated various elements of Vietnamese designs.

 The room came with a large walk-in closet to the right of the entrance.
 There was also a Nespresso coffee machine on a shelf near the entrance.
 In the middle of the room was the huge comfortable bed, while a small sofa and table complemented the room.
 The room then extended out with a balcony overlooking the pool.
 The bathroom was spacious and occupied maybe a third of the room.
 A gorgeous bathtub sat on the right end, while separate rain shower cubicle and toilet cubicle sits on the left side.
 The room came equipped with toiletries from the luxury wellness brand HARNN, a nice upgrade from the standard Agraria in most other InterContinentals worldwide.

 We were quite curious as to the rooms in the Sky Tower and were afforded the chance to view them.
 The Sky Tower housed larger 1 to 3 bedroom suites which are ideal for large families.
 Guests staying in club rooms in the Sky Tower also have access to a separate club lounge called the Pearl Lounge.
 This was quite a surprise to me, as the resort has two separate club lounges.
 I was told that this is to spread out the guests to avoid congestion.
 Well thought out indeed!